-Step 1 The backup scripts follow a weekly backup scheme; the backup week begins on Sunday.
+- Step 1 The backup scripts follow a weekly backup scheme; the backup week begins on Sunday. - Step 2 A full backup (both .db and .log files) is taken the first time the backup script is run during the backup week.
+Only incremental (only .log file) backups are taken for the remainder of the current backup week.

-- Step 2 A full back up (both .db and .log files) is taken the first time the backup script is run during the backup week.
-Only incremental (only .log file) back ups are taken for the remainder of the current backup week. - Step 3 You can force a full back up instead of an automatic incremental back up by setting the fullBackup property to 1 in the backupISC.config and backupSLA.config file, before running the asa\backup.sh script. - Step 4 A new subdirectory (under the user-specified backup directory) is created for each backup week.
-This directory is named as MM-DD-YYYY, where MM is the month and DD is the date of the Sunday of this backup week and YYYY is the year. - Step 5 A subdirectory is created for each full back up and all the associated incremental back ups under the above weekly directory.
-Each time a forced full back up is made for the current backup week, there is a new subdirectory created to contain this full back up and its associated incremental back ups.
-The full backup directory for the current backup week is named full\0n.dir, where n is 1,2...9.
+- Step 3 You can force a full backup instead of an automatic incremental backup by setting the fullBackup property to 1 in the backupISC.config and backupSLA.config file, before running the asa_backup.sh script. - Step 4 A new subdirectory (under the user-specified backup directory) is created for each backup week.
+This directory is named as MM-DD-YYYY, where MM is the month and DD is the date of the Sunday of this backup week and YYYY is the year. - Step 5 A subdirectory is created for each full backup and all the associated incremental backups under the above weekly directory.
+Each time a forced full backup is made for the current backup week, there is a new subdirectory created to contain this full backup and its associated incremental backups.
+The full backup directory for the current backup week is named full_0n.dir, where n is 1,2...9.

-How to Restore the Database from the Back Up
+How to Restore the Database from the Backup

-The asa\restore.sh script supports the following types of database restore:
+The asa_restore.sh script supports the following types of database restore:

-- Step 1 A restore of a previous Full or incremental back up. - Step 2 A recovery from a media failure on the database file.
+- 1. A restore of a previous Full or incremental backup. - 2.
+A recovery from a media failure on the database file.